 Not cleaning gardening tools between plantings is similar to a surgeon operating on a patient without cleaning their scalpel or hands.
 It is the quickest way to infect a an entire garden.

-A commonly overlooked source of sclerotia is in the dirt that gets caught in the treads of shoes.
+A commonly overlooked source of sclerotia is in the dirt that gets caught in the treads of garden shoes.
 Walking through an infected nursery or home improvement store and then tramping through the garden is all that is needed to bring southern blight home.

 Simply knocking the mud out of the treads before entering the garden should be sufficient to knock off any sclerotia hiding in the mud.